 For eight minutes, J.A.
 Happ wasn’t a commodity dressed as a person.
 He wasn’t service time concerns or a regressed home run per fly ball rate.
 He wasn’t pitching poorly or lamenting his status as a fringe starter in the big leagues.
 He was a man in need of help, and his teammates were equally helpless – unable to do more than list back and forth in a circle around the mound until Happ’s stretcher slid into the back of an ambulance and disappeared.

 The Blue Jays and Rays play tonight and again tomorrow night.
 By that time, hopefully they’ll have more information on their friend and teammate than the broken telephone and clipped messages currently reaching their eager ears.
 The show must go on, 162 times a year.
-As important as it is to remember it is just a show, just a heavily-serialized drama played out on our TV screens from April to October.
+It’s important to remember it is just a show, just a heavily-serialized drama played out on our TV screens from April to October.

 I wish it wasn’t this way.
 The pain and guilt and fear on display at Tropicana Field is the worst way to gain perspective on the role of professional sports.
 I don’t think I’m alone is hoping J.A.
 Happ is okay.
 That’s it.